awslabs/appsage/src/AppSage.MCPServer/CapabilityGuide/Tools/Echo1/Method1/Params/message.md

-﻿Your awesome messge containing the message to echo back.
+﻿your awesome messge containing the message to echo back.
 Example: "Hello World" or "Echo this text"